bascht/dokku/docs/community/plugins.md

 Dokku itself is built out of plugins and uses [plugn](https://github.com/dokku/plugn) for its plugin system.
 In essence a plugin is a collection of scripts that will be run based on naming convention.

-Let's take a quick look at the current dokku nginx plugin that's shipped with dokku by default.
+Let's take a quick look at the current Dokku nginx plugin that's shipped with Dokku by default.

     nginx-vhosts/
     ├── plugin.toml  # plugin metadata
     ├── commands     # contains additional commands
-    ├── install      # runs on dokku installation
+    ├── install      # runs on Dokku installation
     └── post-deploy  # runs after an app is deployed

 ## Installing a plugin